International Education Week

 GEO Sponsored Event

-Encuentros Study Abroad to Granada Spain Info Session -
+Info Session: Encuentros Study Abroad to Granada, Spain -

-Improve your Spanish in one of Spain's most iconic cities and enjoy Spanish culture in all its splendor.
+Improve your Spanish in one of Spain's most iconic cities and enjoy Spanish culture in all its splendor through this study abroad program with Arcos Learning Abroad, May 30th - June 27th, 2026.

 Contact Carmen Julia Holguin Chaparro, cjhch@unm.edu for more information.